heitara/frontend-articles/README.md

 3. **ssh**

 > SSH (or Secure Shell) is network protocol that allows one computer to secuerly connect to another computer by encrypting data.
 It's commonly implemented using the clinet-server model:
-- One computer is called SSH Clinet and another machine acts as SSH Sever.
+- One computer is called SSH Clinet and another machine acts as SSH Server.
 - Then SSH can be set-up by using a pair of keys:
    - Public key that is stored on the SSH Server and a private key that is stored on the SSH Clinet.
 - Then the SSH Client will make contact with the SSH Server and provide the ID of the key pair to prove it's identity.